lesfleursdelanuitdev/mycelia-kernel-plugin-system/README.md

   - Qwik bindings (`MyceliaProvider`, `useFacet`, `useListener`)
   - Qwik signals for reactive state management

-All five examples use the **exact same Mycelia plugin code** from `examples/todo-shared/`, proving that plugins are truly framework-independent.
+All six examples use the **exact same Mycelia plugin code** from `examples/todo-shared/`, proving that plugins are truly framework-independent.
 Write your domain logic once, use it everywhere!

 ## CLI Tool